 5. Discover Your Area of Competence

-Whatever area you feel you are competent at, you need to experiment a lot more to discover which of your Strategies are most effective.
+Whatever area you feel you are competent at, you need to experiment a lot more to discover which of your strategies are most effective.

 The idea is for you to discover the type of content that gets you more engagement.
 Among the contents you’ve created, which ones are more popular?
 Find out and create more of such content.

-After all, we’re not doing this for fun are we?
+After all, we’re not doing this for fun.
 We’re trying to build relationships with potential and current customers so when they need our services, we are top of mind.

 6. Be Transparent